Stephen Heard: Revolutionary War

 When the Revolutionary War broke out, Heard immediately joined the patriot cause.
 He was joined by fellow Georgians Elijah Clarke, Nancy Hart, and John Dooly, who also lived in Wilkes County.
 Georgia residents were very divided on the issue of independence.
 Throughout the war, the patriots faced a strong Loyalist resistance.
 In the winter of 1778 while Heard was away fighting, a group of Tories stormed his house and burned it down.
 They forced his wife Jane, and their adopted daughter out into a snow storm; the women died from cold exposure.

 Despite the death of his family, Heard continued to fight in the revolution.
 He participated in the Battle of Kettle Creek, where he was involved in the most violent and dangerous part of the fight.
 According to one source, Heard set himself apart by "encouraging his men and leading them to points of danger and vantage."
-Heard was captured by British Loyalists at Kettle Creek in what was his last battle of the war.
+Heard was captured by Loyalists at the Battle of Kettle Creek in what was his last battle of the war.
 Although scheduled to be executed, he was freed through a ruse by Mammy Kate, whom he subsequently freed.

 After the war, Heard became a politician as well as planter.
 The new state of Georgia House of Representatives elected him as president; the position was later known as governor.
 He served from May 24, 1780, until August 18, 1781.
 One source records Heard as resigning as president in 1782.

 Heard had been elected to the Georgia House of Representatives, serving from 1779 to 1795.
 As their terms were short, he was allowed to keep his position while serving the short period as governor.

 As partial payment for his patriotic service, Heard received a land grant of more than 6,000 acres inland near the Upper Savannah River and the Georgia/South Carolina border and about 30 miles from what had been Fort Heard, but had become Washington, Georgia.
 He established a plantation he called "Heardmont".
 In 1790, Wilkes County was split and Heardmont was in Elbert County, Georgia, across the river from Abbeville, South Carolina.
 At the Georgia Constitutional Convention in 1795, Heard was one of Elbert County's delegates.
 Heard and two other men decided on the location of Elberton, the county seat in 1803.
 Although Heardmont disappeared long ago, the Stephen A. Heard Chapter of the Daughters of the American Revolution obtained ten acres, which includes the former house site as well as the cemetery.